roysc/cosmos-sdk/x/accounts/README.md

 ## The Authentication Interface

-x/accounts introduces the `Authentication` interface, allowing for flexible transaction (TX) authentication beyond traditional public key cryptography.
+x/accounts introduces the `Authentication` interface, allowing for flexible transaction authentication beyond traditional public key cryptography.

 Chain developers can implement tailored authentication methods for their accounts.
 Any account that implements the `Authentication` interface can be authenticated within a transaction.